Los Angeles Chargers vs. New York Giants NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Giants stats and trends

-- The Giants have covered the spread once this year when underdogs by 10 points or more (in two chances).
+- The Giants have been underdogs by 10 points or more two times this year and covered the spread once.

-- New York has eclipsed the over/under in 25% of its opportunities this year (three times over 12 games with a set point total).

-- New York is 2-0 against the spread and 1-1 overall when the team puts up more than 26.3 points.
+- New York is 2-0 against the spread and 1-1 overall in games when it puts up more than 26.3 points.

-- The Giants have 15 giveaways this season, while the Chargers have 16 takeaways.
+- The Giants have turned the ball over 15 times, one fewer times than the Chargers have forced turnovers (16).

 Home and road insights